 The recent boom of liver diseases may be prompting the need to fix the broken organ.
 As is often the case with diet, the best answer is often not the sexiest one.
 If we look at the science, it clearly demonstrates this complex organ needs a simple approach.

-Maintaining a healthy weight is one of the best things you can do for your liver
+5. Being a healthy weight is one of the best things you can do for your liver.

 Nonalcoholic fatty liver disease now plagues one-third of all Americans.
 It’s taken over as one of the top liver diseases in the word and is competing to take the lead as the primary cause of liver transplantation.
 Excess weight, especially in the mid-section close to the liver, stresses the organ and causes a buildup of fat.
 Too much fat can mean the liver can’t do its job well anymore, including removing those toxins your body is taking in every day.

 6. Skip alcohol for coffee for a healthy liver.

 The research on alcohol consumption (especially in excess) and damage to the liver is sobering.
 Studies show a daily pattern of drinking can cause serious damage, and mixing alcohol with certain medications like acetaminophen can be downright deadly.

 Further, some studies have demonstrated a weekend of binge drinking is all you may need to cause permanent damage to the liver.
 When you start drinking may play a role as well.
 One study found drinking in your teen years may increase the risk of severe liver issues later in life.
 Keep your consumption at or below the national guidelines, or better yet, don’t drink at all.

 A drink you should consider is coffee.
 Coffee has been shown in multiple studies to provide a major boost to liver health.